 AgraME has always been one of the most important trade exhibitions in the Middle East and Africa.
-Over the years, the annual event has helped countless buyers find an array of product and suppliers from across the globe within Agriculture, Aquaculture and Animal Health.
+Over the years, the annual event has helped countless buyers find an array of products and suppliers from across the globe within Agriculture, Aquaculture and Animal Health.

 We have cultivated a vast amount of business opportunities for our customers over the years and want this to increase for 2018.
 One of the main highlights for next year’s edition is the targeted approach we are taking.
 We will be hosting one international show with four dedicated product sectors that offer our customers countless business and learning opportunities.

 Our four focus sectors for 2018 are Animal Farming, Crop Farming, Aquaculture and Animal Health.

 It seems there has been a re-focusing of AgraME identity and vertical sectors.
 Can you explain how this came about and why?